-As of late, it seems to have become permanently ingrained in the vocabulary of a Whitehall still intent on parading its post-Brexit myths- within the murmurs of a lost imperial Britain.
+But, it seems to have become permanently ingrained in the vocabulary of a Whitehall still intent on parading its post-Brexit myths within the murmurs of a lost imperial Britain.

 An abrogation of free trade

-Looking back, perhaps it was disingenuous to list only the Faroe Islands- 240 characters do not tell the whole story.
+Looking back, perhaps it was disingenuous to list only the Faroe Islands – after all, 240 characters do not tell the whole story.
 The issue of international trade is, after all, abstruse.

-But nevertheless, the Department of International Trade seems unable to understand that ‘continuity’ agreements with relatively small economies such as the Faroe Islands – with a mere 50,000 inhabitants – hardly vindicates the UK’s abrogation of free trade with its biggest export partner- Europe – which accounts for 46 per cent of our exports and has just signed trade deals which cover 500,000,000 civilians.
+But nevertheless, the Department of International Trade seems unable to understand that ‘continuity’ agreements with relatively small economies such as the Faroe Islands – with a mere 50,000 inhabitants – hardly vindicates the UK’s abrogation of free trade with its biggest export partner which accounts for 46 per cent of our exports and has just signed trade deals which cover 500,000,000 civilians.

 The European Union, a trading bloc in its own right, has around 40 trade deals covering more than 70 countries.